Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

 \subsection{Statement of results}

-We begin this paper by discussing several constructions and results about PMQs and their relation to groups, developing a basic theory of PMQs which is in many respects parallel to classical quandle theory and group theory.
-We prove in particular the following results.
-The following is Proposition \ref{prop:hQ}; just like a partial monoid $M$ admits a completion $\hat M$, which is the initial monoid receiving a map of partial monoids from $M$, also a PMQ $\Q$ admits a completion $\hQ$, which is the initial PMQ receiving a map from $\Q$ such that the product is defined for all pairs of elements in $\hat\Q$.
-Among other things, the completion $\hQ$ of $\Q$ will play a crucial role in classifying connected components of generalised Hurwitz spaces with monodromies in $\Q$. \begin{prop} The canonical map from a PMQ $\Q$ to its completion $\hat\Q$ is injective. \end{prop} This is similar to the classical result stating that a partial monoid $M$ injects into its completion $\hat M$.
-Note that, instead, the canonical map from $\Q$ to its enveloping group $\cG(\Q)$ need not be injective: the enveloping group of $\Q$ is the initial group receiving a map of PMQs from $\Q$.
+We highlight some of the results of the paper.
+The paper begins with the basic theory of PMQs, which is in many respects parallel to classical group theory.
+To introduced the following, which is Proposition \ref{prop:hQ}, we mention that each PMQ $\Q$ admits a \emph{completion} $\hQ$, which is the initial PMQ receiving a map of PMQs from $\Q$ and having a product defined for all pairs of its elements. \begin{aprop} The canonical map $\Q\to\hQ$ from a PMQ to its completion is injective. \end{aprop} This is analogous to the classical result stating that a partial monoid $M$ injects into its monoid completion $\hat M$.
+To appreciate the non-triviality of the result, we note that, instead, the canonical map from $\Q$ to its enveloping group $\cG(\Q)$ need not be injective: here by \emph{enveloping group of $\Q$} we mean the initial group receiving a map of PMQs from $\Q$.